+By immersing our children in quality texts, we strive to ensure that our children are fluent readers with excellent comprehension skills.
+We provide a curriculum which is language rich in order to open doors for our children’s futures.
 It is our intention to ensure that by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject.
-We therefore intend to encourage all pupils to read widely across both fiction and non-fiction to develop knowledge of themselves and the world in which they live, to gain knowledge across the curriculum, and to develop their fluency and comprehension skills.
+We therefore encourage all pupils to read widely across fiction, non-fiction and poetry to develop knowledge of themselves and the world in which they live, to gain knowledge across the curriculum and to instil a love of reading and promote lifelong learning.

 Children are taught within their class and any additional support required is delivered in small groups.
 Within Early Years and Key Stage 1 classes, phonics is taught discreetly in a daily session that lasts up to one hour.
 Children then apply their new skills when reading books from the Bug Club scheme which match the letters and sounds that they have previously learnt.

 Teachers draw upon observations and continuous assessment to ensure children are challenged and to identify children who may need additional support.
 Timely intervention is planned for those children who are working below expected levels as soon as their needs are identified.